cue-lang/proposal/designs/language/4014-aliases-v2.md

 }
 ```
 These generally result in the same outcomes, but may differ if a value is used as a closure.
-In general: if a reference refers to a recursive "template" or "type", use a field alias, otherwise use a value alias.
+In general: if a reference refers to a recursive "type", use a field alias, otherwise use `let V = self` for a value alias.

 -->